sserdda-liamE/New-and-Improved-unix-directory-standard/README.txt

 ------------

 Applications shall store application-specific configuration in "C:\Program Files\<name>" or "C:\Program Files (x86)\<name>",
-where "<name>" is to be replaced with a canonical identifier name of the applicationy.
+where "<name>" is to be replaced with a canonical identifier name of the application.

 Applications can optionally decide to store temporary data in "%temp%".
 This is only for data which is temporary and not part of the